Young Frankenstein (musical): Differences from the original film

 Although the plot remains mostly the same, there are several changes from the original film.
-"The Happiest Town in Town" is not based on any scene from the film.
+"The Happiest Town" is not based on any scene from the film.
 Elizabeth arrives in Transylvania earlier than in the film, where she arrives after "Puttin' on The Ritz", a song performed in the film by only Frederick and the Monster; in the musical, it is sung by all characters except Elizabeth and the villagers.
 The scene from the film with the little girl is not in the musical.
 In the film, the Monster is lured not by a French horn but a violin, and awakens in the laboratory directly after the brain transfer; in the musical, the villagers hang Frederick before the Monster wakes and saves him, with the ensuing finale much expanded.